Reviews

 Slide Content

-The PowerPoint slide is addressing a key aspect of interpersonal communication: giving feedback.
-Specifically, the slide suggests personalizing the feedback to make it more constructive.
+The PowerPoint slide addresses a key aspect of interpersonal communication: giving feedback.
+Specifically, it suggests personalizing the feedback to make it more constructive.
 The concept presented is "Speak for yourself," which encourages the feedback giver to share their own observations rather than making generalized statements on behalf of a group.
 It contrasts the impersonal "Everybody thinks you’re always late," with the more personal and direct "I noticed that you were late for the last three meetings."
 The latter is more factual and less accusatory, potentially leading to a more open and productive conversation.

 Graphical Look